giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 ## 7. Research contribution

-The main contribution of CSF is a continuous field-based representation of beam-like structural members, in which evolving sectional geometry, axial/bending participation, and shear/torsional participation are treated as coupled longitudinal fields.
+The main contribution of CSF is the extraction of the sectional field definition from the solver into an independent, declarative pre-solver layer.

-This representation provides a general computational layer between geometric section descriptions and downstream beam-level simulations.
-It enables reproducible construction, evaluation, inspection, and export of continuous section-property fields for members whose properties vary along the longitudinal axis.
+In conventional practice, the mapping from member geometry and material participation to section properties is embedded within the numerical solver and is therefore inseparable from its mesh, conventions, and output format.
+CSF makes this mapping explicit, continuous, and solver-agnostic.

+The framework represents a beam-like member as a coupled set of longitudinal fields — evolving polygonal geometry, axial/bending participation $w_i(z)$, and shear/torsion participation $\kappa_i(z)$ — that are defined and evaluated independently of any downstream solver.
+Station-wise data are a projection of this continuous model, not its definition.
+The same member description can therefore be sampled at different station sets, validated against analytical references, and exported to different solvers without modifying the underlying model.

 The continuous geometric field provided by CSF is designed to interface with external section-analysis solvers when detailed sectional properties are required.
 For many practical cases the properties computed directly by CSF are sufficient for downstream beam-level simulations.
-Where additional detail is needed, evaluating the field at any required set of stations — for example Gauss–Lobatto points — and passing the resulting polygonal geometry to a tool such as `sectionproperties` is a natural extension of the workflow.
+Where additional detail is needed, evaluating the field at any required set of stations — for example Gauss-Lobatto points — and passing the resulting polygonal geometry to a tool such as `sectionproperties` is a natural extension of the workflow.
 CSF and section solvers are therefore complementary layers in a pre-processing pipeline, each operating at its own level of abstraction.

-The contribution is therefore not limited to the calculation of isolated section properties.
-It is the formulation of a member-level sectional field and its declarative implementation in a reusable computational framework.
+The contribution is the formulation of this pre-solver layer and its declarative implementation as a reusable computational framework for beam-like structural members with varying geometry and material participation.

 ---